LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 javacard loader class with a set of javacard smart cards.
 We create a request for the specific object, and wait until a card supported by the object is inserted.
-Once a card supported by the object is inserted, we perform the required function by calling the objec methods.
+Once a card supported by the object is inserted, we perform the required function by calling the object methods.

 To be written...